MicrosoftDocs/azure-dev-docs/articles/chef/habitat-overview.md

 ## Run any application anywhere

 With Habitat, applications can run unmodified in any runtime environment.
-This includes everything from bare metal and virtual machines to containers (such as Docker), cluster-management systems (such as Mesosphere or Kubernetes), and PaaS systems (such as VMware Cloud Foundry).
+This includes everything from bare metal and virtual machines to containers (such as Docker), cluster-management systems (such as Mesosphere or Kubernetes), and PaaS systems (such as VMware Tanzu Application Service (formerly Pivotal Cloud Foundry)).

 ## Integrate into the Chef DevOps workflow